 • 12+ Months: Generally no feedings

-Of course, growth spurts, illnesses, and teething will be factors to consider; during those times, your baby may need a night feeding, even though she would not need one under normal circumstances.
+Of course, growth spurts, illnesses, and teething will be factors to consider.
+During those times, your baby may need a night feeding, even though she would not need one under normal circumstances.

-“In our experience, formula fed babies do tend to night-wean sooner than breastfed babies.
-Breast milk is digested faster than formula and is more concentrated, so baby tends not to eat as much volume of breast milk during the day.
+“In our experience, formula-fed babies do tend to night-wean sooner than breastfed babies.
+Breast milk is digested faster than formula and is more concentrated So, baby tends not to eat as much volume of breast milk during the day.
 We tend to see most formula-fed babies night-wean around 6 months old.
 Of course, all babies are different and you know your baby best.”

 Those guidelines are helpful, but how will you know when your baby is ready to night wean?
-Be on the lookout for these signs; they could be indications that your baby is ready to drop nighttime feedings:
+Be on the lookout for these signs.
+They could be indications that your baby is ready to drop nighttime feedings:

 - Your baby is not eating as much during the day.
 If you find that your baby is not eating as much as usual during daylight hours, but is still waking to eat one or more times during the night, that’s a good indication that it may be time to drop (or at least reduce) nighttime feedings.
-Encourage your baby to eat more during the day; if he can get most/all of his calories in during the day, he’ll be ready to wean away from eating at night.
+Encourage your baby to eat more during the day.
+If he can get most/all of his calories in during the day, he’ll be ready to wean away from eating at night.

-- Your baby is not eating much at night, and treats nighttime feeds as play time.
+- Your baby is not eating much at night and treats nighttime feeds as playtime.
 You may start to notice that even though your baby wakes at night and cries for you, she isn’t very hungry.
 She might nurse a little, or drink a little of her bottle, and then be wide awake and wanting to ‘play’.
 In these cases, your baby is likely waking out of habit (or due to her sleep associations), and not out of hunger.
 This may be a sign that her nighttime feedings are not really necessary anymore, and that she is ready to drop them.

 - Your baby has started solid foods (at the appropriate time!)
 Disclaimer: there is a right time and a wrong time to start your baby on solid foods.
 For details on when to start your baby on solids, check out this post.
 Once your baby has started eating solid foods, it won’t be too long before he’s ready to wean from nighttime feeds.
 Your baby may continue to need one (or possibly two) night feeds after he starts solid food, but after a few months, you should be able to gradually wean him from nighttime eating.
 (Of course, if you are breastfeeding, you’ll need to make sure you can maintain a good milk supply once you drop nighttime nursing.
 For details about how to measure your breastmilk supply, check out this page.